 Let’s step back a moment.
 What would an empirically successful post-materialist science entail?

-I don’t know the answer; I’m simply curious.
+I don’t know the answer; I’m highly curious.

 MV: So it is because only quantum coherent states could constitute the “ontological unity” of a unitary, “bound” mind.
 Decoherent states are not and could not, on your view, be ontologically unitary in the required sense?